loot/loot/README.md

 3. Undefine `BUILD_SHARED_LIBS`.
 4. Generate a build system for Visual Studio 12.
 5. Open the generated solution file, and build it.

+You may need to make sure that the configuration properties for the Visual Studio project are set to use the multithreaded DLL runtime library (C/C++->Code Generation).

 #### BOSS